programs & events

 Fishing for Kamloops: Kamloops are most often caught from the Gooseberry River South to the Duluth area tributaries.
 With an occasional stray caught father up the shore.
 These beefy Rainbows can be caught all year long.
 On any given pleasant winter day one can usually spot several hearty looper anglers scattered along the North Shore with a line in the big lake.
 Most winter lake anglers float small jigs tipped with waxies, worms or spawn.
 The fly anglers are usually dead drifting spring’s wigglers, Superior X patterns, prince nymphs,egg flies, or some other sort of nymph pattern.

 Though the Kamloops Rainbow trout generally do not make the sometimes long distant runs up stream as does the Steelhead.
 Kamloops typically only travel to the first difficult barrier; often spawning within viewing distance of Lake Superior.
 As you will find, loopers generally do not have the fighting strength or stamina of a steelhead.

-Fishing can be tough during the winter but there are fish to be had.
+Fishing conditions can be tough during the winter but there are fish to be had from shore.
+Some of the best shore fishing is from November thru March.
 You will find though that the majority of Kamloops are targeted during the spring run.
 These rainbow trout run with the steelhead rainbow trout and are caught using the same gear and flies.
 Both strains of Rainbow trout share the same pools, runs and eddies.